karishma-gangwani/personal-portfolio/README.md

   # Personal Consulting Website

-  This is a code bundle for Personal Consulting Website.
+  This is a code bundle for my website.
 The original project is available at https://www.figma.com/design/VO0Jv1OveAVBTMTx5A5Jdt/Personal-Consulting-Website.

   ## Running the code